26th ADVANCED COURSE OF VACCINOLOGY

 • Demonstrate the role of measuring vaccine herd protection in assessing vaccine cost-effectiveness.

-• Explain the concept of Human Challenge Trials.
+• Describe the concept of Human Challenge Trials.

-• Demonstrate the importance of the reporting of adverse events possibly associated with immunizations and the limitations of passive surveillance.
+• Demonstrate the importance of Surveillance and reporting of adverse events possibly associated with immunizations and the limitations of passive surveillance.

-• Discuss, with specific examples, the role of vaccine pharmacovigilance and epidemiological studies in safety assessment.
+• Discuss, with specific examples, the role of vaccine pharmacovigilance and epidemiological studies in safety assessment including study methodology for signal validation and epi studies.

 • Describe the main study designs used for safety assessment.